enoklearn/engineering/exercises/operations/zombie-horde.md

 Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Install Artillery in your project
-2. Create an Artillery script that simulates 500 simultaneous users using a feature in your application
+2. Create an Artillery script that simulates 500 simultaneous users using a feature in your umbrella project
 3. Run the script
 4. Review the results with your mentor